commitsto/commits.to/README.md

 <br>
 <br>

+## For Later: Color-coding

+* Gray: completed promises
+* Hot pink or showing flames or something cute: past due promises
+* Red: deadline in less than 24 hours
+* Orange: deadline in less than 48 hours
+* Blue: deadline in less than 72 hours
+* Green: deadline in more than 72 hours

 ## For Later: Public Changelog

 I think this is the most elegant and flexible solution to prevent cheating.